TheShonuff/100-days-of-code/log.md

 I then logged 1 hour on uDemy finishing a REACT code along.
 Then I started working through a Mongo/Express demonstration.

 **Thoughts** Need to start practicing this tutorials more.
 I'm starting to get a sense the information is not really sticking well.

+### Day 6: May 1, 2022

+**Today's Progress**: Did the minimum amount of work required today.
+Between a busy day and work and an early day tomorrow I decided to take a semi-rest day.
+I discovered notion and began importing all my notes over for easier access.
+I then did a couple of codewars problems and looked into Bundlers.

+**Thoughts**: I am having trouble choosing a javascript bundler.
+There are a few options with Webpack, Rollup and Parcel being the most popular choices.
+However they all seem to take different approaches.
+Based on the summary at [bundler report](bundlers.tooling.report) I might be choosing between Parcel or Webpack.
+I need to grok what's happening in the package.json scripts section to unlock how these work.

+### Day 7: May 2, 2022

+**Today's Progress**: Wrote my final lab for ELE 181 in C++ today.
+Was a relatively easy assignment that combined all the lessons into one lab.
+After learning Python and Javascript this was a very easy lab to perform.
+I then moved on to learning more about React state and props.
+Finished a couple of FreedCodeCamp modules.

+**Thoughts**: Feeling more confident in understanding state and props.
+I need to go back and understand further callbacks and arrow functions.
+I seem to shy away from using them probably because I don't fully grok the callback.